The 5-Minute Daily Spelling Routine That Sticks

 You'll need a piece of paper, a pencil, and a list of 8 to 10 words at your child's level.

 Minute 1: Warm up.
 Pick two or three words your child has nailed recently.
 Say each word out loud.
 They write it on the paper from memory.
 Don't show them the word.
-The point isn't whether they can recall it (they will).
-The point is letting the brain warm up for retrieval.
+They'll get these right (that's expected).
+The warm-up's job is to settle the brain into retrieval mode before the harder words come up.

 Minutes 2 to 4: Today's working words.
 Move to the words still in the "almost there" zone, the ones missed in a recent session or new this week.
 Same process: you read, they write, with nothing in front of them.
 Check each one immediately.
 If wrong, show the correct spelling, have them write it once more correctly, and move on.
 No drama.
 No lecture.